AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 	**Workaround:** None.

+- **GAME-20689 Remote sync from Wwise editor can't connect to Stingray on Android**

+	When you try to connect to an instance of the Stingray engine running on an Android device using the **Remote** sync feature in the Wwise Editor, the connection to the device fails.
+In some cases, the engine on the device crashes.
+There is currently no workaround for this issue.

 -	**GAME-22069 Baked reflection probes don't function properly when using the mini-renderer**

 	Reflection probe cubemaps are not generated properly when using the mini-renderer, and the reflections look faded in VR template projects.